dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 [Bullshark](https://arxiv.org/abs/2201.05677"),
 are quite complex.

-Here, a simple and efficient DAG-based BFT<sup>**</sup> Consensus algorithm -- referred to as **Fin** -- is described.
+Here, a simple and efficient DAG-based BFT<sup>**</sup> Consensus embedding -- referred to as **Fin** -- is described.
-Fin is quite possibly the simplest way to embed BFT Consensus in a DAG, yet it is extremely efficient.
+Fin is quite possibly the simplest way to build BFT Consensus in a DAG, yet it is extremely efficient.
 It operates in a view-by-view manner that guarantees that when the network is stable, only two network latencies are required to reach consensus on all the transactions that have accumulated in the DAG.
 Importantly, the DAG never has to wait for Consensus steps/timers to spread transactions.